 “Are they coming back?”
 Robin asked.

-Giles grunted and stood up.
-Buffy reluctantly left his side.
+Giles grunted and stood up, forcing Buffy to reluctantly let go.
 “Do either of you know how to get the lights back on?” he asked.

 “Sure,” said Julia happily.
 “We’re totally on it.”
 And the slayers rushed off leaving Robin, Giles and Buffy alone.

 Some two hours later, Buffy tracked him down.
 She knew the city well and certainly every restaurant, bar and deli in a fifteen block radius.
-The Sports Bar surprised her.
+The Sports Bar surprised her initially but then a sign boasted English Breakfast tea, so she checked herself.
 It was crowded on a Sunday afternoon and the TV screens had a mixture of football, hockey and even some soccer.
 The seats at the bar were all taken and there was a lot of noise as the city unwound but she’d got the unmistakable sense of his presence as she walked in and smiled as she spotted him in far most corner booth, his eyes sensing her warily.

 She ordered a club soda and sat opposite him, her back to the TV screens.
 He’d picked the darkest corner of the bar with the best view of the doors.
 Buffy felt vaguely like they were an adulterous couple.
 They certainly seemed destined to always meet in the shadows.
-His travel bag was under the table.
-She kicked it a little to give herself room until her drink arrived.
+She saw his travel bag was under the table and kicked it a little to give herself leg room.